What qualifications are required to instruct a pilot in an N registered aircraft based in the UK?

 - Certified Aircraft (formerly called EASA aircraft, now referred to as Part 21)

-- Permit Aircraft (which includes homebuilt, kit and vintage aircraft)
+- Permit Aircraft (now referred to as non-Part 21 and which include homebuilt, kit and vintage aircraft)

 In the US, there is a broadly similar distinction:

 - Part 91 Aircraft (used for private operations only)